degree programs & certificates

 - Pastoral Ministry “In-Service” – The pastoral ministry track may also be spread across five years for those who are approved to enter the MDiv degree program as “in-service” students – persons who are already in pastoral positions half-time or more and for whom commuting to STH is more of a challenge.
 The degree requirements includes an online seminar each semester, though the basic requirements are similar to the regular pastoral-ministry track.
 For more information, contact the STH admissions office at email@example.com.

-- Global & Community Engagement – This track is appropriate for students pursuing vocations in conflict transformation, missiology, history of global mission, ecumenism, interfaith dialogue, trauma healing & theology, social justice work, and non-profit management (NGO).
+- Global & Community Engagement – This track is appropriate for students pursuing vocations in conflict transformation, mission and evangelism, ecumenism, interfaith dialogue, ecological justice and sustainability, trauma healing & theology, social and economic justice, and non-profit leadership.
 Because this track is highly flexible, it is particularly good for entering MDiv students still seeking clarity of call, as it affords the opportunity to explore interdisciplinary coursework without endangering progress in the program.

 - Religion & The Academy - This track is appropriate for students in any academic discipline who are seeking to pursue doctoral studies to teach in the academy.
 This track relies heavily on advisor mentoring to help each student know what courses are best to prepare for doctoral work in a chosen field.
 When appropriate, language studies are part of the coursework for this track.